David Lasser

 David Lasser (March 20, 1902 – May 5, 1996) was an American writer and political activist.
-Lasser is remembered as one of the most influential figures of early science fiction writing, working closely with Hugo Gernsback.
+Lasser is remembered as an influential figure of early science fiction writing, working closely with Hugo Gernsback.
 He was also heavily involved in the workers’ rights struggles of the Great Depression.

 Early years

 Lasser was born in Baltimore, Maryland, to Jewish immigrant parents from Russia.
 His family moved to Newark, New Jersey, where he grew up.
 He left high school at 16 to enlist in the Army in World War I, lying about his age.
 After being gassed on the front lines in France, he was honourably discharged as a Sergeant in 1919.
 Despite never graduating from high school, he was admitted to M.I.T., graduating with a B.S. in Engineering Administration.

 In the late 1920s, Lasser moved to New York City, where his engineering background helped him land a job as managing editor of Hugo Gernsback's new science fiction magazine, Science Wonder Stories.
 Lasser and his writers, who included G. Edward Pendray, founded the American Interplanetary Society on April 4, 1930.
 They renamed it the American Rocket Society in 1934, and under the later leadership of Pendray, George P. Sutton and William H. Pickering, it became the American Institute of Aeronautics and Astronautics in 1963.